diverger/gh-contribution-calendar-theme/README.md

 A GitHub Action that detects the current GitHub contribution calendar theme and extracts the color palettes for both light and dark modes.

-GitHub changes the contribution calendar colors during special holidays (Halloween 馃巸, Christmas 馃巹, Lunar New Year 馃Ё, Valentine's Day 馃挐, etc.).
+GitHub changes the contribution calendar colors during special holidays — examples:

+- Halloween 🎃 (:jack_o_lantern:)
+- Christmas 🎄 (:christmas_tree:)
+- Lunar New Year 🧧 (:red_envelope:)
+- Valentine's Day 💝 (:gift_heart:)

 This action helps you detect which theme is active and get the exact color values.

 ## Features

-- 馃帹 Extracts actual color values from GitHub's contribution calendar
+- 🎨 Extracts actual color values from GitHub's contribution calendar
-- 馃寭 Supports both light and dark theme colors
+- 🌓 Supports both light and dark theme colors
-- 馃巸 Detects holiday themes (Halloween, Christmas, Lunar New Year, Valentine's, Pride)
+- 🎃 Detects holiday themes (Halloween, Christmas, Lunar New Year, Valentine's, Pride)
-- 鈿� Fast execution using Bun runtime
+- ⚡ Fast execution using Bun runtime
-- 锟� **Docker-based** - Pre-built image for instant execution (no setup time!)
+- 🐳 **Docker-based** - Pre-built image for instant execution (no setup time!)
-- 锟金煋� Returns colors as both arrays and simple palettes
+- 📊 Returns colors as both arrays and simple palettes

 ## Usage